4. Penalties¶

 Rationale: The destruction of the Pack occurred as a result of normal gameplay.
 It should not be considered an illegal Pack destruction.

 Red Pivot is the only Red Blocker on the track.
-Red Pivot intentionally skates out of bounds.
+Red Pivot intentionally skates Out of Bounds.

 Outcome: Officials declare a No Pack situation.
 Red Pivot is instructed to remain on the track, and is penalized.

-Rationale: Red Pivot’s illegal action (stepping out of bounds) destroyed the Pack.
+Rationale: Red Pivot’s illegal action (stepping Out of Bounds) destroyed the Pack.
 Red Pivot is the final remaining Red Blocker, and must remain on the track so that a Pack can be formed.

 Red Pivot is the only Red Blocker on the track, and is being blocked by White Pivot and White Blocker.
-White Pivot forces Red Pivot out of bounds, and Officials declare a No Pack situation.
+White Pivot forces Red Pivot Out of Bounds, and Officials declare a No Pack situation.
 White Pivot and White Blocker immediately skate ahead of Red Pivot, who is now behind all other Blockers.
 Red Pivot still does not return to the track.
 As a result, the Pack is unable to be reformed.

 Outcome: Red Pivot is penalized and instructed to return to and remain on the track until another Red Blocker returns to the Pack.